 "This game is an embarrassment."
 The baritone voice came from behind.

 Frank managed a slight smile and turned to his father.
 "I didn't think you'd show up."

 Richard Bell was short in every sense of the word—short face, short frame, and short-tempered—a complete opposite of Frank, who at six-foot-two, looked like he could still play ball.
 And while Richard was loathed by his steel mill employees, Frank was held in the highest regard by everyone in Hester.

 "Of course you didn't," Richard said with a thin scowl encompassed by a neatly trimmed beard.
 He took a seat beside Frank, withdrew a Cuban cigar from inside his suit jacket, and waggled it between his fingers.

 "I didn't think you cared much for baseball," Frank said.

-Richard placed the cigar to his lips and lit it with a match.
-He took a puff before saying, "And the company team might end up losing to a bunch of monkeys in uniform."
+Now we have to let them on the field."
+He placed the cigar to his lips and lit it with a match.
+He took a few puffs until the end glowed orange.
+"It would be a shame if the company team loses to a bunch of monkeys in uniform."

 YOU ARE READING

 The Wattys 2018 Shortlist 1st Place Wattpad's The Historical Award 2019 During World War I, a black baseball player gets a second chance to play ball on an all-white steel mill baseball team, an action that shocks and divides an entire town.
 Targete...